JBB248/jbb248/README.md

+# Blaze/Rusty
+That's me

+### Name Note:
--The reason I've got so many numbers on my tag is because it's the ID number of my Raichu and also BLAZE IS ALWAYS TAKEN!!!
+The reason I've got so many numbers on my tag is because it's the ID number of my Raichu and also BLAZE IS ALWAYS TAKEN!!!

 <!---
 Blaze248570/Blaze248570 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.